-The copy editor, or line editor, carries out a close concentrated inspection of the text,
+The copy editor, sometimes called a line editor, carries out a close concentrated inspection of the text,

 They seek out the ‘smaller’ errors such as grammatical, spelling, typing errors and incorrect wording etc.

-Some writers write very fast and others are much slower and perhaps more methodical workers.
+Some writers write very fast while others are much slower, and perhaps more methodical workers.

 They may stop and correct a lot of errors as they go along, regardless of flow.